iMovR Omega Everest Standing Desk Review

 The first in the industry to do so, iMovR also offers a pre-assembly option, where the Omega desk will ship with the base and top put together, ready-to-use.
 An optional Room of Choice feature takes the pallet anywhere in your house or office.
 Finally, a White Glove service option includes all of the above, plus setup of the desk and cleanup of any packaging materials.
 Refer to the table below for pricing:

-Check out our comprehensive Comparison Review of Electric Standing Desks for side-by-side feature comparisons with competing desks.
+Check out our comprehensive Standing Desk Comparison Review for side-by-side feature comparisons with competing desks.